MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 1. On your iOS device, open your browser and navigate to the resource you're trying to access at [My Security info](https://aka.ms/mysecurityinfo).

 1. When prompted to sign in, you have two options.
-The *usernameless* option can be easier than entering your user name.
+The *usernameless* option can be easier than entering your username.

    1. Type your username.